Introduction

 Improving Script Quality with AI Help

 You might be wondering how artificial intelligence can actually improve a screenplay.
 Like, what does it even do.
 One big way AI helps scriptwriters is by coming up with the first round of ideas and outlines.
-This saves a lot of time and kind of gets your creativity going while you write.
+This saves a lot of time and gets your creativity going while you write.

 How AI Tools Help Scriptwriting